Ptujec/LaunchBar/Recent-Messages/README.md

 Don't blame me if something goes wrong.
 And I can't promise that it will work.
 However, for me, it helped to log out of iCloud, close the app, delete all content in `~/Library/Messages/`, restart, and then log in again.

-### Opening Group Chats
+### Opening Group Chats & Service Messages

 Support for group chats is limited.
-Group chats will show up, but instead of opening the existing chat, it might start a new chat with those people if the group has a name.
+All chats will show up.
+However, the URL scheme (`imessage://open?addresses=`) does not work properly with named group chats.
+Instead of opening the existing chat, it will start a new chat with the participants.
+This is why, in that case, the generic `messages://` URL is used, which just opens Messages.

+Service messages don't have a proper identifier.
+So, in these cases, the action also uses the generic URL.

 ### Message Display Weirdness